 Served cold, a vegetable achard can be eaten as a side dish with rice or, frequently as filling in French baguette.
 Finely chopped vegetables (long beans, carrots, cabbage) are cooked in vegetable oil, ginger, onions, fresh chili, salt, vinegar and pepper.
 To give a yellow texture to this peculiar dish, saffron and mustard seeds are added.
 Just ask the vendor if he can add achard to your meal when you buy food on the beach!

-You will undoubtedly feel like a local after spending a few days in trying the low-cost options in Pereybère!
+You will undoubtedly feel like a local after spending a few days in trying the low-cost options and staying in treastastic accommodations in Pereybère!